Openhab-Nodes/website/content/en/developer/architecture.md

 This is implemented via software [container volumes](https://docs.docker.com/storage/volumes/), pointing each to a subdirectory of `${OHX_HOME}/config`.
 Configuration of the namespace "addon-zwave" for instance can be found in `${OHX_HOME}/config/addon-zwave`.

 Standalone
 : In a standalone installation, the operating systems filesystem is immutable, including the `/etc` directory.
-An overlayfs is mounted, using files residing in the openHAB X configuration storage under the namespace "os-etc".
+An overlayfs is mounted, using files residing in the OHX configuration storage under the namespace "os-etc".
 Most importantely this includes Wifi and Network Configuration (networkmanager) and Supervisior configuration (systemd).

 Checkpoints & Restore
-: openHAB X supports configuration checkpoints and restoring.
+: OHX supports configuration checkpoints and restoring.
 Git is used to archive a specific point in time.
 Git remotes can be added in the **Backup &amp; Restore** service.
 Automatic commits are performed every 24 hours and if remotes are added and credentials are present, automatic pushes happes as well.
 Creating a configuration checkpoint means git tagging.
 Restoring means checking out a previous tag.

-This architecture allows to synchronize openHAB X instances.
+This architecture allows to synchronize OHX instances.
 If the periodic git commit and push cycle is not instant enough, GlusterFS or a similar scalable network filesystem works.

 ## Identity and Access Management (IAM)